public-accountability/oligrapher/README.md

 yarn run dev-server
 ```

-Then point your browser to [localhost:8090/webpack-dev-server/dev.html](http://localhost:8090/webpack-dev-server/dev.html) to view a demo graph with annotations in edit mode.
+Then point your browser to [localhost:8090/dev.html](http://localhost:8090/dev.html) to view a demo graph.
 In development mode the React application is served by webpack with hot loading.

+Hot-loading Dev server : `yarn run dev-server`

 Development build: `yarn run build-dev`

 Production build: `yarn run build-prod`

+Run tests: `yarn test`

 Data Schema
 -----------

 Initial data can be provided to the app with the `data` configuration option.
 If no data is provided at initialization the app will begin empty.
 Data consists of a `graph` and, optionally, an array of `annotations` as well as `title`, `user`, and `date`.

 `graph` data should conform to the following general schema: